NaimChowdhury/college_scorecard_analysis/README.md

 - how has the proportion of full time faculty at an instutition changed over time?

+- how has the number of Hispanic Serving institutions increased over time?

+- what proportion of schools have religious affiliations?

+- How much do schools spend on their students?
+Who spends the most on their students?

 ### Variables of Interest

 - HCM2 (int) - schools that are on "heigtened cash monitoring 2", flagged with a 1